 Whenever the name of any contemporary Spanish cuisine is taken, Ferran Adrià will be remembered.
 Being one of the most famous Spanish people and influential chefs, he was the head chef of El Bulli restaurant in Roses.

-He combines classic dishes with different flavors to give them new textures and unique tastes.
+He combines classic dishes with different flavours, giving them new textures and unique tastes.
 One of his best inventions is the Spherified Olive, which has the appearance and flavour of an olive but tastes different.

 Although it is debated whether his dishes are in the “molecular gastronomy” category, he is considered one of the forefathers of the trend.
 Being known for his “culinary foam,” he created foams without cream and egg.